|A Route Dilemma

 begin Day 5 in the late morning and ride a modest 21 miles to Quartzsite.

 Yes, I did feel bad.
 It felt like I was cheating 60 miles.
 I am a major purist when it comes to biking across America.

-Dishonesty, cutting corners or cheating with a vehicle is not acceptable!
+Dishonesty, cutting corners, or cheating with a vehicle is unacceptable!
 However, I had to

 give myself this allowance and chalk it up as a mistake in planning.

 There were three factors that made me feel somewhat better about this move:

 1) If we had planned to ride to Blythe, California in the first place,

 we could have made it with the same mileage in four days.